Chronic obstructive pulmonary disease: Rehabilitation

 Pulmonary rehabilitation is a program of exercise, disease management and counseling, coordinated to benefit the individual.
-A severe exacerbertion leads to hospital admission, high mortality and a decline in the ability to carry out daily activities.
-Following a hospital admission pulmonary rehabilitation has been shown to significantly reduce future hospital admissions, mortality and improve quality of life.
+A severe exacerbation leads to hospital admission, high mortality and a decline in the ability to carry out daily activities.
+Following a hospital admission, pulmonary rehabilitation has been shown to significantly reduce future hospital admissions, mortality and improve quality of life.

 The optimal exercise routine, use of noninvasive ventilation during exercise and intensity of exercise suggested for people with COPD, is unknown.
 Performing endurance arm exercises improves arm movement for people with COPD and may result in a small improvement in breathlessness.
 Performing arm exercises alone does not appear to improve quality of life.
 Pursed-lip breathing exercises may be useful.
 Tai chi exercises appear to be safe to practice for people with COPD and may be beneficial for pulmonary function and pulmonary capacity when compared to a regular treatment program.
 Tai Chi was not found to be more effective than other exercise intervention programs.
-Inspiratory and expiratory muscle training (IMT, EMT) is an effective method for improving activities of daily living (ADL).
+Inspiratory and expiratory muscle training (IMT, EMT) have been suggested and may provide some improvements when compared to no treatment.
 A combination of IMT and walking exercises at home may help limit breathlessness in cases of severe COPD.
 Additionally, the use of low amplitude high velocity joint mobilization together with exercise improves lung function and exercise capacity.
 The goal of spinal manipulation therapy is to improve thoracic mobility in an effort to reduce the work on the lungs during respiration, however, the evidence supporting manual therapy for people with COPD is very weak.

 Airway clearance techniques (ACTs), such as postural drainage, percussion/vibration, autogenic drainage, hand-held positive expiratory pressure (PEP) devices and other mechanical devices, may reduce the need for increased ventilatory assistance, the duration of ventilatory assistance and the length of hospital stay in people with acute COPD.
-In people with stable COPD, ACTs may lead to short-term improvements in health-related quality of life and a reduced long-term need for hospitalisations related to respiratory issues.
+In people with stable COPD, ACTs may lead to short-term improvements in health-related quality of life and a reduced long-term need for hospitalizations related to respiratory issues.

 Being either underweight or overweight can affect the symptoms, degree of disability and prognosis of COPD.
 People with COPD who are underweight can improve their breathing muscle strength by increasing their calorie intake.
 When combined with regular exercise or a pulmonary rehabilitation program, this can lead to improvements in COPD symptoms.
 Supplemental nutrition may be useful in those who are malnourished.